-Attachment in early childhood to our primary caregivers is something all humans have a need of, to form a secure bond with our primary caregivers.
+Attachment in early childhood to our parents is something all humans have a need of to form a secure bond with our parents.
 The certainty we will get our food when we are too young to get it for ourselves.
-The social development of our minds to help our interaction with those around us, learning from our primary caregivers what is and is not acceptable.
+The social development of our minds to help our interaction with those around us, learning from our parents what is and is not acceptable.

-The basic human needs for the body is a good varied diet of food.
-For the mind, it needs love and connection, hugs, play, communication.
-Growth, a place to learn and develop.
-Certainty a place to feel secure.
+The basic human need for the body is a good varied diet of food.
+For the mind, it needs love and connection, hugs, play, and communication.
+Growth is a place to learn and develop.
+Certainty, a place to feel secure.
 Uncertainty, a variety of experiences to learn new skills.
 Contribution, to play our part in society.
 Significance, to feel like we matter.
 A need to feel understood, a need to grow and develop a sense of self, interaction with others, if this is missing in early childhood.
 People can have profound deficits within the brain functioning.

 Being a parent is a tough job.
-We make mistakes, we learn on the job, we get it wrong sometimes.
-Parenting in early childhood is unconditional love, responsibility, watching and helping children learn the things they love for themselves and help them achieve these, proud of the child for who they are for themselves and not who the parent wants them to be, that doesn’t make the parent a narcissist if they want their children to succeed, often the narcissistic parent taking credit for their child’s successes and not recognising their children’s achievements, dismissing they child’s accomplishments.
+We make mistakes, we learn on the job, and we get it wrong sometimes.
+Parenting in early childhood is unconditional love, responsibility, watching and helping children understand the things they love for themselves and help them achieve these, proud of the child for who they are for themselves and not who the parent wants them to be.
+That doesn’t make the parent a narcissist if they want their children to succeed.
+Often the, a narcissistic parents taking credit for their child’s successes and do not recognise their children’s achievements, dismissing their child’s accomplishments.
 Invalidating the child’s feelings puts the parent towards the spectrum.
-Parents are there to guide and support children, love unconditionally while imposing appropriate boundaries, values, what’s right, what’s wrong, how to treat others, respect, manners.
-While at the same time positivity and praise for who they are.
+Parents are there to guide and support children and love unconditionally while imposing appropriate boundaries, values, what’s right, what’s wrong, how to treat others, respect, and manners.
+While at the same time, positivity and praise for who they are.

 If they have a parent on the disorder, a narcissistic parent often raises A scapegoat, a golden child, or the forgotten child.
 Some children will grow up with greater empathy towards others.
 Some will grow up narcissistic.
 Which is why it’s vital children have limited contact with the narcissistic parent and lots of positivity and boundaries with the healthy parent.

-This happens either by the parent, making the child the scapegoat, repeatedly putting the child down and not allowing the child to express their true sense of self.
+This happens either by the parent making the child the scapegoat, repeatedly putting the child down and not allowing the child to express their true sense of self.
 If they are crushed and criticised at every turn, they will become vulnerable, so the child grows to believe they are not important.
 They then start to hide these feelings burying them deep within themselves to protect themselves from feeling hurt.
 Through being ignored and receiving constant criticism and humiliation, or they are ignored because they don’t conform.
-They may develop narcissist personality disorder to cope and feel better within themselves, or they may turn into a greater empathetic person knowing how much it hurts, wanting to protect others, often becoming a people pleaser for fear of rejection.
+They may develop narcissist personality disorder to cope and feel better within themselves.
+They may turn into a greater empathetic person knowing how much it hurts, wanting to protect others, and often becoming a people pleaser for fear of rejection.

 The parent may burden the child with all the parent’s problems, so the child almost becomes a counsellor to the parent.
 Or continuously put down the other parent to the child, all messing with the child’s true sense of reality.

-They become aware of the parent’s moods.
-How they need to act around the parent to protect themselves, as they learn from a young as if they don’t comply to the narcissistic parent’s demands, the parent may tantrum, give criticism withdrawal affection from the child.
+They become aware of their parent’s moods.
+How they need to act around the parent to protect themselves, as they learn from a young age if they don’t comply to the narcissistic parent’s demands, the parent may tantrum, give criticism, or withdraw affection from the child.
 So the child ends up creating a false outer self to protect themselves.
 That false outer self takes over their mindset to create a false inner self, as they don’t often get to experience reality.
 They accept this as reality, often believing that’s just how all humans are to survive.

-Most toddlers sulk and lie to protect themselves, instinct and human nature.
-They usually grow out of this, teenagers with hormones can appear to be narcissistic again they do grow out of this, people who are not on the spectrum can lie if they believe it’ll hurt another if they know the truth, the guilt from that lie will usually hurt them, and they’ll come clean.
+Most toddlers sulk and lie to protect themselves, instincts and human nature.
+They usually grow out of this.
+Teenagers with hormones can appear to be narcissistic again.
+They do grow out of this.
+People who are not on the spectrum can lie if they believe it’ll hurt another if they know the truth, the guilt from that lie will usually hurt them, and they’ll come clean.
 Some adults who aren’t narcissistic can seem sulky if there feeling misunderstood.

 The online courses are available by Elizabeth Shaw.